 The health and safety of our staff is of great importance to us.
 All staff have been trained in our procedures and are expected to carry them out.
 Staff will wash their hands for 20 seconds, or sanitise them when they arrive to work every day.
 All staff will undertake regular handwashing throughout the day.
 Staff will wear fresh clothes every day, or change into work clothes on arrival.

 Staff will not be required to wear additional PPE (personal protective equipment) other than they normally do for changing nappies or serving lunches.
 They may however choose to wear gloves during the handover periods.
-Staff do not need to wear face masks as the duration of contacts with other adults is minimal.
+Staff should currently wear face masks to minimise possible transmission.
 Staff should wash their hands after sustained contact with any children, in order to reduce the risk to themselves from their own hands touching their face.

 Staying Alert & Keeping Safe